 This was our second visit as a family to NYC.
 We made the visit in early 2021, you can read about our visit: New York in 2 Days: Tips for First Time Visiting NYC with Kids.

 On our first visit we didn’t have a big plan and we were still working through traveling during the pandemic.
 Things looked a lot different for this visit.
-There are mandates and pandemic precautions in place, that I will go into details on later in this post.

 For 2022 we plan on experiencing 22 new family experiences.
 The first thing on our list was to see a Broadway show.
 We wanted a location that was easy to walk to and family friendly.